 Some of the garden vegetables were destined for Björk’s bush winery.
 Carrot, parsnip and beetroot wines were the house specialities.
 He made about 300 gallons of wine a year and production was usually a year ahead of consumption.
 Each caller was expected to sign the visitors’ book, which the Swede was unable to read, and then sample the potent liquor.

 Björk was fond of story-telling and dressing up, usually as a cowboy, complete with two large six-shooter pistols slung from his hips, or as a policeman.
 The stories included one about the time he saw three (supposedly extinct) moa during an overland trip north to Milford Sound.

 The main room of the rough hut Björk had built from abandoned materials had a sloping floor.
 Consequently, a couple of buckets of water sloshed along the high side kept it clean.
 Fiordland’s notorious sandflies were kept at bay with mixtures of rancid butter and kerosene or grease and Jeyes Fluid cleaning solution, dobs of which he kept under the brim of his hat and periodically rubbed on his exposed face.

 The lifelong bachelor apparently had planned his own death: he would get drunk on parsnip wine, sprinkle kerosene around the hut, sit back and throw a match.
 His end was much more conventional.
-In increasing ill health he was taken around the coast to Riverton, where he lived in a small cottage for a few months.
-He died in the Riverton Hospital on 17 September 1952.
+In increasing ill health, he was taken around the coast to Riverton, where he lived in a small cottage for a few months.
+He died in Riverton Hospital on 17 September 1952.